By Justin Lyons

 In this contest, there can only be one "New Kid on the Block."
 The one who took this award is Brandon Roy.
 Hey, at least the whole Roy for ROY campaign worked here - and probably will in "real life" too.
 Rudy Gay, Andrea Bargnani and Jorge Garbajosa were in contention for most of the season, but Roy had a little too much too early and left the other rooks playing catch up.
 Oh, and the late season injuries didn't help either.
 Either way, you'll see many rookies that didn't make the top five here likely become solid players in this league - Tyrus Thomas, Randy Foye and Paul Millsap.

 This award goes to Amare Stoudemire, who won in a landslide.
 You have to feel bad for the other competitors in this category.
 It wasn't that Amare broke out and had an amazing season; it's just that he didn't play last season due to an injury.
 Meanwhile, the other four players simply came out and made a statement this year, drawing their names from out of the land of the relatively unknown.
 Tough year to win this category, fellas.

 For the 2006-2007 season, you couldn't do better than these stars.
 They'll go down in history as the inaugural All-NBA First Fantasy Team!

 View the Current Leaders and Stats | Award Details

-Kobe Bryant has been virtually unstoppable since taking home the All-Star MVP award.
+Kobe Bryant took home the MVP and Top Shooting Guard award.

 Award Determination: All awards are based on player fantasy performance in NBA.com's FSPI.
 FSPI determines the best all-around fantasy players in standard eight category leagues, weighing averages and totals equally.
 Players are compared to the league average and league maximum to determine dominance in each category.